sdn-project-granellilab/sdn-project/README.md

-Using this service, we move out the complexity from the network appliance, in order to optimize the systems, and make it faster, since the entire complexity of the flow monitoring is moved to the dedicated service.
+Using this service, we move out the complexity from the network appliance, in order to optimize the systems, and make it faster, since the entire complexity of the flow monitoring is moved to the dedicated service, vflow.

 ```sh
 bash ./qos/nf-setup.sh